iqtree/iqtree.github.io/doc/Home.md

 > * Example 2: *We inferred the maximum-likelihood tree using the edge-linked partition model in IQ-TREE (Chernomor et al., 2016; Nguyen et al., 2015).*

+If you used ModelFinder please cite:

+* S. Kalyaanamoorthy, B.Q.
+Minh, T.K.F.
+Wong, A. von Haeseler, and L.S.
+Jermiin (2017) ModelFinder: Fast Model Selection for Accurate Phylogenetic Estimates, *Nature Methods*, 14:587–589.

-If you performed tree reconstruction or other features please cite:
+If you performed tree reconstruction please cite:

 * L.-T. Nguyen, H.A.
 Schmidt, A. von Haeseler, and B.Q.
 Minh (2015) IQ-TREE: A fast and effective stochastic algorithm for estimating maximum likelihood phylogenies. *Mol.
 Biol.
-Evol.*, 32, 268-274.
+Evol.*, 32:268-274.
 [DOI: 10.1093/molbev/msu300](http://dx.doi.org/10.1093/molbev/msu300)

 If you used partition models e.g., for phylogenomic analysis please cite: